-At the and of 2020, leave-in schemes represented nearly
+At the end of 2020, leave-in schemes represented nearly

-Due to their self-installable and reusable nature, OBD dongles have perennially dominated roll-over programmes
+Due to their self-installable and reusable nature, OBD dongles have perennially dominated roll-over programmes fine then the number of active programmes has

 - Roll-over programmes are simple in concept, and involve the temporary installation of a device in the insured vehicle to monitor driving behaviour for a period of 3-6 months. - The earliest version recorded by PTOLEMUS dates back to 2007, when Liberty Mutual launched Safeco Rewind.